begleysm/ipwatch/README.md

 ```

 ## Cronjob
 ipwatch works best when setup as a cronjob.
-It assumes that you've cloned the ipwatch repo into `/opt/ipwatch` and that your config file is in the same location.
+For the following instructions I assume that you've cloned the ipwatch repo into `/opt/ipwatch` and that your config file is in the same location.
 You can access root's crontab by running

 ```bash
 sudo su